g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 conclusion is that the Flood Fill method is the best algorithm to solve the navigation of a maze effectively.

-The project definition is available in Udacity at this link [Plot and Navigate a Virtual Maze](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub)
+The project definition is available in Udacity at this link [Plot and Navigate a Virtual Maze](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub).
+The starter code is given at this link (AI_starter_code.zip)[https://drive.google.com/file/d/0B9Yf01UaIbUgQ2tjRHhKZGlHSzQ/view].
+__(Caution: this code is in Python 2.7.
+As this project requires Python 3.0+, I have updated the code and posted it in this repository to be used for testing etc.)__

 Domain background
 -----------------